ash0080/gun.doc.cn/RAD.md

  > Note: `>` will also match for an `=` exact match even if `=` is not listed (if it is, it will overrule `>`).
 So `{'>': 'alice'}` will match `'alice'` also, same for `<`.
 So think of it as a hierarchy `> || (> && <) || * || =` or `< || (< && >) || * || =`.

+There is no guarantee a peer will comply with lexical constraints.
+Just like in real life, if you ask somebody a question, they might answer with additional information.
+Every peer should enforce the constraint.

  ## Without

 If you want to use RAD without GUN?
 Just do: